Peacock farming is not a new business idea. These birds are common and are being raised by the people from a very long time ago.

 Some people also raise peafowls as a hobby and for entertaining purpose.
 Raising peafowls is very pleasuring.

-Peacock farming is just like raising other poultry birds such as chicken, ducks, geese, turkey, quail, swan etc. And raising them is very easy and simple.
+However, peacock farming is just like raising other poultry birds such as chicken, ducks, geese, turkey, quail, swan etc. And raising them is very easy and simple.

-Economic Importance of Peacock
+What Are The Economic Importance of Peacock?

 The Indian and Burmese peacocks are considered as the most beautiful birds.
 Peacocks are very beautiful and their feathers attract almost all types of people.
+Peafowls are good to watch.
+They are very entertaining, and it’s very pleasuring to monitor their activities.
+So, showing peacock can be a good business.

 Generally, peafowls are not raised for their meat or eggs.
 But they are highly valued in the market.
 They are among the highly priced birds.
+For this reason peacock farming is absolutely very profitable like pigeon, chicken, ducks and other poultry farming business.

 Peacock features also have huge demand and value for decorating houses.
 A general person who has never seen any peacock yet, is also a fan of their feathers.
+Peacock features have a great popularity internationally.
+Many luxurious shop sell peacock features, due to it’s high demand and popularity.

 Commercial peacock farming is not too popular yet.
 Right now, you can see peacocks in a few farms and in the zoo.
 In India peacocks are highly available both in the wild and in commercial farms.
+Peafowls are suitable for commercial raising both in the town and village areas.
+Contact with your nearest wild life service centers and learn whether commercial peacock farming is permitted in your area or not.

 The peacock has iridescent blue-green or green colored plumage.
 Head, neck, van and throat protector is little blue colored.
 Both peacock and peahens have crest atop the head.
 Their legs are reddish.

-Peacocks have very attractive tail and they use their beautiful tail for attracting the peahens.
+They have very attractive tail and they use their beautiful tail for attracting the peahens.
 You can see ‘eyes’ on their tail, when they fan their tail.
 Peacocks dance raising their tail plumage to attract peahens, which is very impressive and mind blowing.

 Peacocks always love to stay in a group.
 Usually you will see 1 peacock with 5 to 6 peahens in a group.
 In the wild peacock move over the ground for a short period, most of the time they stay upon the large trees.
+Grains, insects, snakes, small fish, frogs, etc are their favorite food.
+Peahens lay about 3 to 5 eggs by making a small hole in the ground.
+The eggs are off white colored.

 And it takes about 27 to 30 days for hatching their eggs.
 Average life expectancy of peafowl is around 35 years.
 They reach sexual maturity at their 3 to 4 years of age.

-Advantages of Peacock Farming
+What Are The Advantages of Peacock Farming Business?

 Commercial production of peafowl has many benefits or advantages.
 Here we are trying to describe the top advantages of starting commercial peafowl farming business.